Big-Life-Lab/PHES-ODM/metadata.md

 -   **valueType**: Type of date used.

-    -   `confirmed` : Number of confirmed cases.
+    -   `confirmed`: Number of confirmed cases.
-    -   `active`:Number of active cases.
+    -   `active`: Number of active cases.
-    -   `tests`:Number Number of tests.
+    -   `tests`: Number of tests.
     -   `positiveTests`: Number of positive tests.
-    -   `percentPositivityRate` Percent positivity rate.
+    -   `percentPositivityRate`: Percent positivity rate.
-    -   `hospitalCensus` Hospital census or the number of people admitted with covid-19.
+    -   `hospitalCensus`: Hospital census or the number of people admitted with covid-19.
-    -   `hospitalAdmit` Hospital admissions or patients newly admitted to hospital.
+    -   `hospitalAdmit`: Hospital admissions or patients newly admitted to hospital.

 -   **Value**:numeric